 At TRC, we believe in the healing power of animals.
 The unconditional love, deep connection and light-heartedness that an animal provides is widely researched and supported by the counseling community.
 We understand that not all people are "animal" people and we respect that.
 Please let us know if you have any concerns or allergies and we will adapt to meet your needs.

 Meet with Kelly at the Belden Village office

-Dr. Megan Miranda received her doctoral degree from The University of Akron in Counselor Education and Supervision: Marriage and Family Therapy.
+Dr. Megan Miranda (she/her) is the Clinical Director of the TRC - Akron office.
+She received her doctoral degree from The University of Akron in Counselor Education and Supervision: Marriage and Family Therapy.
 Megan is an independently licensed Marriage and Family Therapist with supervision status and Professional Clinical Counselor.
 Dr. Miranda received her Master’s degree in School Counseling.
 She has experience working with couples, families and individuals ranging from early childhood through late adulthood on a variety of presenting concerns.

 Dr. Miranda owns The Azalea Institute.
 The Azalea Institute provides supervision, workshops and professional development opportunities for clinicians and mental health counseling services in West Akron.

 Megan’s research interests relate to exploring effects of childhood trauma, specifically long-term implications of having been in foster care on relational functioning.

 Outside of the office, Megan enjoys spending time with her daughter and dogs, Lilly, Link, Nika and Spock.